TheOpenForest/ton-multisig-ts-sdk/README.md

 } catch (e) {
   if (e instanceof UserRejectedError) {
     alert(
       "You rejected the transaction.
-Please confirm it to send to the blockchain", );
+Please confirm it to send to the blockchain" );
   } else {
     alert("Unknown error happened", e);